sboesebeck/morphium/Morphium Documentation.md

     morphium.driverClass = "de.caluga.morphium.driver.inmem.InMemoryDriver"

-After that initialization you can use this _Morphium_ instance as always, except that it will "persist" data only in Memory.
+After that initialisation you can use this _Morphium_ instance as always, except that it will "persist" data only in Memory.

 ### Dumping InMemory data
 As in memory storage is by definition not lasting, it might be a good idea to store your data onto disk for later use.
 The InMemoryDriver does support that: